lukasleitsch/LinkAce/docs/v1/application/links.md

 ## Notifications about dead or moved Links

-Also, if you set up the cron correctly, LinkAce will regularily check all links if they are still available.
+Also, if you set up the cron correctly, LinkAce will regularly check all links if they are still available.
 More details about this can be found on the [Link Checks](/docs/v1/application/link-checks.md) page.